sftpplus/sftpplus-docs/src/doc_source/guides/security.rst

 of the endpoint associated to them.

-If the server's private key is breached, it can be used to create a rogue server instance, which will look identical to the original instance for any remote endpoint.
+If the server's private key is breached, it can be used to create a rogue server instance impersonating the original instance.

-Besides getting the private key, the attacker will also need to change the TCP/IP routing or the DNS server in use for the endpoint, so that the rogue server is accessible using the same IP or DNS name for the remote client.
+Besides getting the private key, the attacker also needs to change the TCP/IP routing or the DNS server in use for the endpoint, so that the rogue server is accessed using the same IP or DNS name by the remote client.

 If the client's private key is breached, it can be used to impersonate the identity of the remote endpoint associated with that private key.